 I want you to be able to reclaim the joy in life again and feel able to take back emotional control of your fertility journey.
 I also want you to have your longed for baby.
 I can’t promise you the latter, although statistically you will have a better chance of achieving that if you pay more attention to your mental health.

-I can promise you that you will be able to live your life in a more positive way though, if you look in the first instance at taking care of your emotional health and well-being.
+I can promise you that you will be able to live your life in a more fun and fulling way, if you look in the first instance at taking care of your emotional health and well-being.